Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Price: Free

-Museum: Lugdunum Museum, €7 (combined ticket with Gallo-Roman Museum)
+Museum: Lugdunum Museum, €7 (combined ticket available)

 These remarkably preserved Roman theaters date to 15 BC, when Lyon was Lugdunum, capital of Roman Gaul.
-The larger theater seated 10,000 spectators for drama and music; the smaller odeum hosted poetry readings and philosophical debates.
-Today, they host the Nuits de Fourvière festival each summer.
+The larger theater seated 10,000 spectators for drama and music.
+The smaller odeum hosted poetry readings and philosophical debates in a more intimate setting.
+What gets me every time: the stonework is original.
+Roman engineers built this.
+Roman crowds laughed here.
+Roman politicians campaigned here.

 Address: 10 Rue d'Ivry, 69004 Lyon